MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/guard-duty.md

 - We can enable GuarDuty from CloudFormation template
 - If GuarDuty is already enabled, the CloudFormation Stack deployment will fail
-- We can use Custom Resources (Lambda) to conditionally enable GuarDuty if it is not enabled yet
+- We can use Custom Resources (Lambda) to conditionally enable GuardDuty if it is not enabled yet
 - We can then deploy this across all the organization using Stack Sets